Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to the [diasurgical](https://github.com/diasurgical/devilutionX) team for the source port that makes this possible.

 ### Dinothawr (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Dinothawr files are already included and ready to go.
-Just start Dinothawr from Ports in the emulationstation menu.
+Just start Dinothawr from Ports in the emulationstation menu. \
+Notes: Thanks to [Themaister](https://github.com/Themaister/Dinothawr) for creating this game and thanks to [Libretro](https://github.com/libretro/Dinothawr) for adding this as a retroarch core.

 ### Duke Nukem 3D (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own full version duke3d.grp and duke.rts Duke Nukem 3D Atomic files to the ports/rednukem/gamedata folder.
 Then just start Duke Nukem 3D from Ports in the Emulationstation. \